-A team at the Melbourne CSHE are investigating:
+A team at the Melbourne CSHE investigated:

-- What impacts had the COVID-19 pandemic on the University’s engagement activities, capacity and capability?
+- What impacts the COVID-19 pandemic had on the University’s engagement activities, capacity and capability?

 - What are the effective professional development models to strengthen post-COVID-19 engagement practices?